peterparkedcar165/minecraft_mod_ideas/README.md

 ✴ Poison Sting: Shoot a poisonous dart that damages the first target hit, with a 50% chance to inflict the target with Deadly Poison.

+🐦 Peck: Only usable while elytra flying.
+Dash forward, and grant Peck effect.
+When colliding with an entity, deal damage to that entity and remove the effect from self.

 # Types 💭:
 ## (All types attributes will be Max 2.
 When a Pokemon is of a specific type, +1.
 Stab multiplier is * 1.3(Type).